NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 #### `results.csv`

-This file contains infos about every evaluation in this run, that is, it's number, the algorithm that created that point, its parameters, and it's result.
+This file contains infos about every evaluation in this run, that is, its number, the algorithm that created that point, its parameters, and its result.

 ```csv
 trial_index,arm_name,trial_status,generation_method,result,width_and_height,validation_split,learning_rate,epochs